 Counsels for McDonald's India Pvt Ltd and Vikram Bakshi told a two-member National Company Law Appellate Tribunal (NCLAT) bench, headed by Chairperson S J Mukhopadhyay, that they are trying to work out a settlement.

 The bench directed that either of the parties may file an affidavit including the terms of the settlement being arrived at on the next date of hearing on May 13.

-McDonald's and Bakshi had in 1995 signed a partnership agreement to open outlets of the US fast food chain in India.
+McDonald's and Bakshi in 1995 had signed a partnership agreement to open outlets of the US fast food chain in India.
 It was for a period of 25 years.

-The two partners had formed a 50:50 joint venture -- Connaught Plaza Restaurant Ltd (CPRL) -- which was responsible outlets of the fast-food chain in the country's northern and eastern regions through the franchise route.
+The two partners had formed a 50:50 joint venture -- Connaught Plaza Restaurant Ltd (CPRL) -- which was responsible for outlets of the fast-food chain in the country's northern and eastern regions through the franchise route.

 In 2017, McDonald's terminated CPRL's franchise agreement citing non-payment of royalties.

 A long-winding legal tussle and battle for control of the business ensued afterwards with Bakshi keeping around 165 McDonald's branded outlets operational in northern and eastern regions of the country.

 In southern and western regions, McDonald's outlets are run by Amit Jatia-led Westlife Development.